andrey-campos/andrey-campos/README.md

 I'm Andrey Campos, a student researcher at Drexel University double majoring in Mathematics and Computer Science.

 ## About Me
-- Python developer passionate about research within quantitative research and machine learning
+- Python developer passionate about research within quantitative finance and machine learning
 -  Focusing on algorithmic trading and game theory
--  Currently working on an open-source portfolio optimization project and machine learning research related to startegic classification.
+-  Currently working on an open-source portfolio optimization project and machine learning research related to RL.

 I also create videos about Python and quant research on [@andreycampos.ai](https://instagram.com/andreycampos.ai), exploring the deep internals of the language and applications on financial algorithms and AI research..